 Turn plain ole burger into something gourmet and restaurant worthy.
-My Salisbury steak meatballs are smothered in a rich onion gravy and are the definition of comfort food at its finest.
+My homemade meatballs are smothered in a rich onion gravy and are the definition of comfort food at its finest.

 I remember Salisbury steak as a tough piece of meat that was over cooked and you needed the gravy to mask the bland flavor of the dish.